Repayment of student loans

 SLC undertakes account maintenance and communication with borrowers.
 For borrowers within the UK tax system, collection is undertaken by HMRC through the PAYE or Self Assessment (SA) processes.
 Loans are collected directly by SLC for borrowers outside the UK tax system.

 If you took out a student loan while on a university or college course that began in September 1998 or after you will have an Income Contingent Loan.
-There are two types of repayment plan for Income Contingent Loans; the one that applies to you depends on where and when you first began your studies:

-Repayment is collected at 9% of earnings that are above the relevant income threshold.
 This system of collection is known as Income-Contingent Repayment (ICR), because it tapers the repayment obligation according to the gross income of the account holder.
 The 9% repayments are unaffected by the rate of interest.

 PAYE collection